Visual Arts Major at Arts Academy

 You'll learn from practicing artists who have extensive teaching experience.
 They'll provide mentorship, guidance, and thoughtful feedback, along with individualized instruction to nurture your vision.
 They will also help you build a portfolio for your life after graduation, whether you plan to pursue a visual arts major in college or chart your own path.

-As a Visual Arts major, you will:
+As a student of the Visual Arts program, you will:

 - Refine technical skills and use of two-dimensional media